-Finding: The Meyers Road Extension Concept Plan was designed to improve the safety of pedestrians and bicyclists by providing safe routes through the corridor connecting safe bicycle and pedestrian routes to major destinations including CCC and Oregon City High School.
-The design includes a multi-use path in the northwest section of the extension, sidewalks the whole length of the project, and bicycle lanes the whole length of the project.
-In addition, the Minor Arterial was designed with a 30 mile per hour design to slow traffic, and parking was restricted on the north side of the extension near the bus facility to protect site distance for buses and to discourage jaywalking by people parking on the roadway extension and then crossing to access the new Glen Oak Park.
+Finding: Complies as Proposed.
+The creation of the plan included a traffic study conducted by David Evans and Associates, a City consultant.
+The Meyers Road Extension Corridor Plan was designed to improve the safety of pedestrians and bicyclists through the corridor by connecting safe vehicular, bicycle and pedestrian routes to major destinations including CCC and Oregon City High School.
+The design includes a multi-use path in the northwest section of the extension, sidewalks the entire length of the project, and bicycle lanes the entire length of the project.

+The Minor Arterial extension was designed with a 30 mile per hour design to slow traffic, and parking was restricted on the north side of the extension near the bus facility to protect site distance for buses and to discourage jaywalking by people parking on the roadway extension and then crossing to access the new Glen Oak Park.
 The construction of the intersection improvements at the Meyers/OR 213 intersection will improve the safety of pedestrians, bicyclists and vehicles with signals and painted crosswalks.
-The construction of the Meyers/High School Ave intersection will provide a four-way stop sign control and painted crosswalks improving pedestrian and bicycle crossing of the Minor Arterial.
+The construction of the Meyers/High School Avenue intersection will provide a four-way stop sign control and painted crosswalks improving pedestrian and bicycle crossing of the Minor Arterial.